Adaptive Model-Predictive Control of a Soft Continuum Robot Using a Physics-Informed Neural Network Based on Cosserat Rod Theory: Discussion

 \section{Discussion}

+\hlchangestwo{We discuss our finding with respect to our stated contributions (C1--C4) in connection with the evidence provided by our experiments.}

-The training of the \ac{ddpinn} as an accurate surrogate model for the Cosserat rod dynamics model is a major contribution to \ac{scr} modeling and control.
-By accelerating the simulation 44800 times (batchwise evaluation) while showing almost equal accuracy and no requirement for additional experimental data, it enables real-time control and estimation of the full continuum shape at a frequency of \SI{70}{Hz}.
-The adaptiveness of the \ac{ddpinn} regarding the bending compliance, furthermore, enables online parameter estimation using the \ac{ukf} as demonstrated in Experiment~3.
-This is not possible with previous hybrid or data-based methods for \ac{scr} control.
+\hlchangestwo{\ref{C1} and \ref{C2}}: The training of the \ac{ddpinn} as an accurate surrogate model for the Cosserat rod dynamics model is a major contribution to \ac{scr} modeling and control.
+By accelerating the simulation \SI{44800}{} times (batchwise evaluation) while showing almost equal accuracy and no requirement for additional experimental data, it enables real-time control and estimation of the full continuum shape at a frequency of \SI{70}{Hz}. \hlchangestwo{Both, the quality of the model, as well as the quality of the \ac{ddpinn} are shown by Experiment 2 (\sect{sec_Exp2}).}

+{\hlchangestwo{\ref{C3}}}: The adaptiveness of the \ac{ddpinn} regarding the bending compliance, furthermore, enables online parameter estimation using the \ac{ukf} as demonstrated in Experiment~3 (\sect{sec:Exp3}).
+This is not possible with previous hybrid or data-driven methods for \ac{scr} control and can significantly improve the control performance, as shown in Experiment~6 (\sect{sec:Exp6}).

-The nonlinear evolutionary model predictive controller based on the \ac{ddpinn} is able to track trajectories with an average tip position error of below \SI{3}{mm} and quickly realize desired setpoints with a steady-state position error below \SI{3}{mm} in simulation and real-world experiments.
-Comparing the tracking accuracy to other methods in the literature is difficult because of the widely varying size and actuation of \acp{scr}, and many articles do not provide quantitative results.
+{\hlchangestwo{\ref{C4}}}: The nonlinear evolutionary model predictive controller based on the \ac{ddpinn} is able to track trajectories with an average tip position error of below \SI{2.1}{\percent} of the actuator length and quickly realize desired setpoints with a steady-state position error below \SI{2.2}{\percent} of the actuator length in simulation \hlchangestwo{(Experiment~4, \sect{sec_mpc_exp_sim})} and real-world experiments \hlchangestwo{(Experiments~5 to 7, \sect{sec_mpc_exp_real},4,5)}.
+In a direct comparison of the real-world control performance, we demonstrated that this accuracy surpasses that of the state-of-the-art Koopman controller~\cite{haggerty_control_2023}.
+Our approach reduces the position error by \SI{55}{\percent} for tracking a complex trajectory and by \SI{83}{\percent} for setpoint control, compared to the Koopman controller.
+In these scenarios, our adaptive PINN-based approach demonstrates its improved generalizability compared to the Koopman approach.